Elizabeth Park (Connecticut)

+History

 The site was previously owned by financier Charles M. Pond of the New York, New Haven & Hartford Railroad and Hartford National Bank, and a treasurer of Connecticut (1870–71).
 In 1894 he bequeathed his estate to the City of Hartford with the stipulation that it be named for his deceased wife, Elizabeth.
 The city took possession in 1897 and engaged the famed Frederick Law Olmsted for initial design and landscaping.
 In March 1896, the Hartford Board of Park Commissioners hired Swiss landscape architect, Theodore Wirth, as the first professional superintendent of parks for the City of Hartford.

-In 1904, Mr. Wirth created its world renowned Rose Garden which today covers 2.5 acres.
+In 1904, Mr. Wirth created the Rose Garden, which today covers 2.5 acres.
 It is the oldest municipal rose garden in the United States, currently containing about 15,000 bushes of 800 rose varieties.
-In the 1970s the city decided it could no longer afford the garden, and initially proposed plowing it under, until volunteers banded together and came to the rescue.
-Today the Helen S Kaman Rose Garden, named after the first Conservancy president, thrives and has become one of the top tourist attractions in Connecticut.
-The beauty of the roses and arches in full bloom is beyond description.
-"Breathing taking."
-Combined with the other gardens, greenhouses, paths and woods, this park is a botanical gem in the northeast.
+Today the Helen S Kaman Rose Garden, named after the first Conservancy president, has become one of the top tourist attractions in Connecticut.

-In 1977 volunteers banded together with Vic Jarm (Park Superintendent at the time) to form the Friends of Elizabeth Park and save the Rose Garden.
-Their first mission was to raise $10,000 to replace many of the rose bushes that died from lack of care.
-Since then the Conservancy has assisted the City of Hartford in maintaining the Rose Garden as well as the other horticultural gardens in the park and have raised funds for the restoration of the historic greenhouses and the Elizabeth Pond Memorial in 1997, also known as the Pond House Café.
-Most of the financial support for the park through the efforts of the Conservancy comes from individuals, grants and foundations such as the Ethel Donaghue Trust and the Kaman Foundation.
+In 1977, volunteers banded together with Vic Jarm (Park Superintendent at the time) to form the Friends of Elizabeth Park.
+Their first mission was to raise $10,000 and replace many of the rose bushes that died from lack of care.
+Since then, the Conservancy has assisted the City of Hartford in maintaining the Rose Garden as well as the other horticultural gardens in the park and have raised funds for the restoration of the historic greenhouses and the Elizabeth Pond Memorial in 1997, also known as the Pond House Café.
+Most of the financial support for the park comes from individuals, grants, and foundations such as the Ethel Donaghue Trust and the Kaman Foundation.
 In 2011, the name was changed to Elizabeth Park Conservancy to reflect their expanded mission and purpose beyond the rose garden.